 Area Agency On Aging: The Area Agency on Aging offers programs to help those who qualify for in-home care and adult day care.
 Typically these programs range from 2-4 hours per week of home making or personal care services at home, and 4-8 hours per week at the day center.
 Click here to learn more about all of the services offered from the AAAD.

 Paying for care for a long period of time can become difficult.
-Call us today to learn more about financial assistance for in home care and adult day services.
+Call us today to learn more about financial assistance for in home care.